Proper Perfume Application Techniques

 What's the difference between Eau de Parfum and Eau de Toilette?

-Eau de Parfum contains a higher concentration of fragrance oils (typically 15-20%) compared to Eau de Toilette (5-15%), making it longer-lasting and more intense.
-EDT is perfect for daytime wear or when you want something lighter, whilst EDP works brilliantly for evening or when you want your scent to last all day.
+Eau de Parfum contains a higher concentration of fragrance oils compared to Eau de Toilette, making it longer-lasting and more intense.
+EDT is perfect for daytime wear or when you want something lighter, while EDP works brilliantly for evening or when you want your scent to last all day.

 How long does a perfume typically last?

-Most quality perfumes last 4-8 hours on skin, though this varies based on the fragrance concentration, your skin chemistry, and environmental factors.
-Perfumes with strong base notes tend to last longer, whilst lighter, citrus-based scents might fade sooner.
+Most quality perfumes can last several hours on skin, though this varies based on the fragrance concentration, your skin chemistry, and environmental factors.
+Perfumes with strong base notes tend to last longer, while lighter, citrus-based scents might fade sooner.

 Can I layer different perfumes?